Injector: Exhaust steam injector

 Efficiency was further improved by the development of a multi-stage injector which is powered not by live steam from the boiler but by exhaust steam from the cylinders, thereby making use of the residual energy in the exhaust steam which would otherwise go to waste.
 However, an exhaust injector also cannot work when the locomotive is stationary; later exhaust injectors could use a supply of live steam if no exhaust steam was available.

 Problems

 Injectors can be troublesome under certain running conditions, such as when vibration causes the combined steam and water jet to "knock off".
 Originally the injector had to be restarted by careful manipulation of the steam and water controls, and the distraction caused by a malfunctioning injector was largely responsible for the 1913 Ais Gill rail accident.
 Later injectors were designed to automatically restart on sensing the collapse in vacuum from the steam jet, for example with a spring-loaded delivery cone.

 Another common problem occurs when the incoming water is too warm and is less effective at condensing the steam in the combining cone.
 That can also occur if the metal body of the injector is too hot, e.g. from prolonged use.

+The internal parts of an injector are subject to erosive wear, particularly damage at the throat of the delivery cone which may be due to cavitation.